practicalparticipation/standard/standard/docs/en/03_schema/01_reference.md

 Languages should be identified using language tags taken from [BCP47](http://tools.ietf.org/html/bcp47).
 The specification allows BCP47 values in order to accommodate variations in dialect where this is important.
 However, publishers **should** use the two letter [ISO-639-1 two-digit language tags](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) in the vast majority of circumstances, and should not assume that the users are able to distinguish between sub-tag variations (for example, OCDS publishers should strongly prefer 'en' over 'en_US' or 'en_GB').

 To include a language variation of a field, the field name should be suffixed with _ and the appropriate language tag.
 For example: ```title_es``` for Spanish.

-The JSON Schema makes use of the JSON Scheme 0.4 [‘Pattern Properties](http://spacetelescope.github.io/understanding-json-schema/reference/object.html#pattern-properties)’ definition to allow validation of multi-language fields.

 ### Example